|

 over Athens, in just about every neighborhood since many young people don't own computers themselves and this is the only way they can play computer games.
 You can also find internet cafes on

-probably every other island by
+probably every island and every village by

 now.
 Many hotels now have a computer you